LINBOTANG123/linbotang123.github.io/_pages/projects.md

 ---

 ## Emo-dynamics: Utilizing Dynamics in Selfie Videos to Capture Emotions, [Singh's CV Group](https://www.biostat.wisc.edu/~vsingh/)
-- Curating EmotionNet5k, a novel selfie video dataset containing 5000 samples of facial expressions, with over 300 stars on GitHub, expected to be published on ECCV 2024;
+- Curating EmotionNet5k, a novel selfie video dataset containing 5000 samples of facial expressions, with over 300 stars on GitHub;
 - Implementing a SOTA learnable wavelet model to remove co-founders and achieve a 3.5 % increase in accuracy on the downstream Facial Emotion Recognition (FER) task.
 ![image of xBD dataset](/assets/images/emotion.png "category theory")